eolatham/smarthome-dashboard-simulation/docs/design.md

 Derived state is dependent on other state and is not included in [events](#events) because it has to be [calculated](#derived-state-utility-usage-publisher).

-- `indoorTemp`: float representing the indoor temperature of the smart home in degrees Fahrenheit
+- `indoorTemp`: float representing the indoor temperature of the smarthome in degrees Fahrenheit

 ## Events

-Events change specific pieces of smart home state at specific times.
+Events change specific pieces of smarthome state at specific times.

 ### Attributes

 - `time` is the number of seconds after the start of the simulation at which the event occurred
 - `state_type` is the type of state that the event changes, which determines how the event is processed
-- `state_key` is the key to the value in smart home state that the event changed
+- `state_key` is the key to the value in smarthome state that the event changed
-- `new_value` is the new value for `state_key` in smart home state after the event
+- `new_value` is the new value for `state_key` in smarthome state after the event
 - `message` is a human-readable description of the event to be displayed to the user

 ### Pre-Generated Events

-Pre-generated events are the backbone of the smart home simulation.
+Pre-generated events are the backbone of the smarthome simulation.
 They:

-- define the base smart home state over a 2-month time period
+- define the base smarthome state over a 2-month time period
 - are generated and stored in a database before the app runs
   - See [the pseudocode](./pseudocode.md#pre-generated-events) and [the actual code](../generate_events.py).
 - are based on the provided family schedule and downloaded weather data
-- initialize values for all smart home state (other than [derived state](#derived-state)) at `time=0`
+- initialize values for all smarthome state (other than [derived state](#derived-state)) at `time=0`
 - do not change the values of `thermostatTemp` or `kitchenRefrigerator` after initialization
 - are uniquely identifiable by `time` and `state_key`